 Here’s what you should and should not do with sweet potato diets:

-Don’t Give Your Cat Raw Potatoes
+Don’t Give Your Cat Raw Potatoes.

-Cooked: Don’t Add Any Seasonings to the Sweet Potatoes
+Cooked potatoes: Don’t Add Any Seasonings

 The potatoes should be cooked without any seasoning or ingredients like garlic, onions, or chives.
 These probably won’t make a taste difference for your cat, not to mention that such ingredients can be lethal for cats.
 What this means is that you shouldn’t give your cat food from sweet potatoes prepared for yourself.